A New Pool, Thriving Park

 With that, the work begins NOW to bolster the support for our project, most importantly to people no longer active at the pool.
 Why?
 Because financial support among pool members alone is not going to be enough to fund this project.
 Former residents & former pool members will be critical.
 Foundation officials will also request grants and funding from local philanthropists and foundations.

-More than $800,000 in pledge commitments
+More than $1.2 Million in pledge and donations raised!

 847 Greenbrier Drive SE